AjayShukla007/Journey_100dayOfCode/Readme.md

 #### Bit Manipulation:
 - Solved Sum of Values at Indices With K Set Bits on leetcode with tc of O(n) and sc of O(1) Beats 92.88% in runtime and 67.55% in Memory with JavaScript

+### day 83 of #100DaysOfCode
+- Improving Log System on RTPS video streaming web app
+- Learning Bit Manipulation

+#### Bit Manipulation:
+- Solved  on leetcode with tc of O(n) and sc of O(1) Beats 92.88% in runtime and 67.55% in Memory with JavaScript